Brigid Goddess and Her Beautiful Celtic History

 Weber, Courtney – Brigid History, Mystery, and Magick of the Celtic Goddess

-It’s important to note some believe this correlation is false, exaggerated, and Maman Brigitte and the Goddess Brigid are entirely different.
+It’s important to note some believe this correlation is false and exaggerated; claiming Maman Brigitte and the Goddess Brigid are entirely different.

 However, others claim the names, oak tree connections, red hair, protector of cemeteries, and symbolic strong motherly figures are too strong to deny.